avinash201199/My-Gallery-4u/Guidelines.md

 - Improve UI/UX.
 - Add new features.

-## ❌Note: Read before contributing
+## ❌Note: Read before contribution

 - Star the repository.
 - Create an issue first and then wait for approval.